 Our badges reflect 12 ethical business practices that make good business sense, respect people and the environment, and reflect current consumer preferences.

-Vegetarian and vegan diets minimise climate change, as animal-based agriculture is a big producer of greenhouse gases.
+Vegetarian and vegan diets help mitigate climate change because animal-based agriculture is a big producer of greenhouse gases.
 There are also obvious animal welfare benefits associated with these diets.

 Vegetarian or vegan based diets help minimise climate change.
 Animal agriculture is a significant contributor to global climate change.
 Some sources claim livestock and their by-products account for around 18% of worldwide greenhouse gas emissions.